What is pH?

 The human body is healthiest when it is slightly alkaline.
 However, irregular eating habits and hectic lifestyles lead to over-acidification, commonly called as acidosis, which then interrupts with cellular activity and functions of the body.
 According to experts, acidosis is the root cause of most of our sickness and disease.

-Studies have shown that an acidic and anaerobic [lack of oxygen] environment in the body encourages the growth of fungus, mould, bacteria, and viruses.
+Studies have shown that an acidic and anaerobic [oxygen deprived] environment in the body encourages the growth of fungus, mould, bacteria, and viruses.

-According to the book, Prescription for Nutritional Healing, if your body is too acidic, eat more alkaline foods like avocados, figs, honey, corn, raisins, molasses, coconut, fresh fruits and vegetables and soy products.
+According to the bestselling book Prescription for Nutritional Healing by Phyllis Balch, if your body is too acidic, eat more alkaline foods like avocados, figs, honey, corn, raisins, molasses, coconut, fresh fruits and vegetables and soy products.
 This helps restore the pH balance.

 Experts say that excess alkalinity too is bad for health, as it can lead to coma.
 In case your body is more alkaline, opt for acidic foods like asparagus, coffee, meat, eggs, legumes, oatmeal, and vinegar.